 Traditional German gingerbread cookies, also known as Lebkuchen in German, are soft, chewy, and spicy, and come in many different flavors and sizes.
 Think gingerbread houses, hearts, or gingerbread men this.
-This authentic recipe is all you need this Christmas season and it’s so simple, that even the kids can do it.
+This authentic German recipe is all you need this Christmas season and it’s so simple, that even the kids can do it.
 No fancy ingredients such as molasses or potash are needed.
 It’s my family’s go-to holiday gingerbread biscuit recipe and I hope it’ll be yours too!

 What is the difference between German and American gingerbread?

-Bavarian gingerbread is traditionally made with honey, spices, ground nuts, rye flour, and orange peel, while American gingerbread prominently features molasses and ginger.
+German gingerbread is traditionally made with honey, spices, ground nuts, rye flour, and orange peel, while American gingerbread prominently features molasses and ginger.

 - All-purpose flour – Plain flour or all-purpose flour works best for this recipe.